Q? Please tell us a bit about Robust Tools

 Q?
 Can your banjos be used on other lathes?

 - Probably, please call us and we’ll see if we can make it work.
+There may be a small fee for a custom keeper (clamp block).

 Q?
 I’m stalling out my lathe while coring.
 Any suggestions?